calesce/react-hot-loader/docs/Troubleshooting.md

 #### I see “[WDS] Hot Module Replacement enabled” but nothing happens when I edit `App.js`

-If you're running Node 0.11.13, you might want to try updating to 0.12.
-Some people reported this helped solve this problem.
-Also **make sure that your `require`s have the same filename casing as the files.** Having `App.js` and doing `require('app')` might trip the watcher on some systems.

 OS X also has a rarely-occuring bug that causes some folders to get 'broken' with regards to file system change monitoring.
 Here are some suggested [fixes](http://feedback.livereload.com/knowledgebase/articles/86239).

 #### I see “[HMR] Nothing hot updated.” and nothing happens when I edit `App.js`